Cahir O'Doherty: Legacy

 His severed head was displayed on a spike over Newgate Prison in Dublin for some time afterwards.
 Niall Garve O'Donnell and his son Neachtain were arrested and sent to the Tower of London, where they died.

 According to historian Brian Bonner, "While and where the old traditions were retained in Inis Eoghain, Cathaoir was seen as a mighty one of the Gael.
 He was loved and honoured.
-His memory was revered and relationship with his line was a privilege which brought dignity and status to the rightful claimant.
-The passage of time has now dimmed his memory and the English-speaking native community has developed a distorted view of this great son of Inis Eoghain.
+His memory was revered, and his relationship with his line was a privilege which brought dignity and status to the rightful claimant.
+The passage of time has now dimmed his memory, and the English-speaking native community has developed a distorted view of this great son of Inis Eoghain.
 It is indeed a paradox that the planters' view of the 'villain' who sacked Culmore and burned Derry has been passed on to the descendants of those whom Cathaoir Rua strove to defend and protect."

 During the 1990s, the Chief Herald of Ireland offered recognition to descendants of the chiefs of some ancient clans as recognised under the English system of primogeniture, rather than the original Brehon Law succession practice of tanistry, calling them the Chiefs of the Name.
 The chieftainship of the Dohertys was claimed by Dr. Ramón Salvador O'Dogherty, who claimed descent from Cahir O'Doherty's brother, Sean.

-In July 1990, an O'Dogherty clan gathering was held and Ramon Salvador O'Dogherty was installed as "Chief of the Name" at a ceremony in Belmont House (present-day Shantallow, County Londonderry).
+In July 1990, an O'Dogherty clan gathering was held, and Ramon Salvador O'Dogherty was installed as "Chief of the Name" at a ceremony in Belmont House (present-day Shantallow, County Londonderry).
 O'Dogherty received a traditional white wand of office and a sword which Cahir O'Doherty bore at the time of his death in battle at Kilmacrenan in 1608.